Contemporary Photographs of Chinese New Yorkers

 Back to Past Exhibitions

 New York City’s nine predominantly Chinese neighborhoods are home to the largest ethnic Chinese population outside of Asia.
 Interior Lives features the work of three photographers who have spent years documenting the lives of Chinese New Yorkers: Thomas Holton, Annie Ling, and An Rong Xu.

-This exhibition is organized by the Museum of the City of New York in conjunction with the Museum of Chinese in America (MOCA) exhibition Interior Lives: Photographs of Chinese Americans by Bud Glick.
+This exhibition is organized by the Museum of the City of New York in conjunction with the Museum of Chinese in America (MOCA) exhibition Interior Lives: Photographs of Chinese Americans in the 1980s by Bud Glick.